eliotsykes/dan-todo/GUIDE.md

 Once you have an app on Heroku that you want to share with more users, consider moving away from WEBrick.
 Using a different server on Heroku will involve adding a new `Procfile`.
 When that time comes, read [Heroku's overview of WEBrick](https://devcenter.heroku.com/articles/ruby-default-web-server) for guidance and links on how to setup an alternative, recommended server.

+### Join Heroku

+If you're not already signed up for Heroku, sign up and install the Heroku toolbelt.

+TODO: Expand these instructions, link to Heroku and toolbelt install how-to.

 ```bash
 heroku create